Our growing timeline

 After two years of not having been on the ground, our Chair and co-founder Mehra Rimer along with Chrystelle Thiébaud (B8 of Hope’s admin and special project manager), flew to Israel and the West Bank for an intense & short week of work.

-Jean-Marc Liling, one of B8 of Hope’s board member and representative (living in Jerusalem) joined Chrystelle and Mehra in a series of meetings across the land.
+Jean-Marc Liling, one of B8 of Hope’s board members and representative (living in Jerusalem) joined Chrystelle and Mehra in a series of meetings across the land.

 The purpose of these meetings was to reinforce synergies.
 We brought together more than 20 NGOs and movements in one same room.
 One of B8 of Hope’s core mission is to foster synergies between its grantees (and more generally between grassroots and civil society change-makers).
 We encourage these movements to join forces when it makes sense.
 We believe synergies are key in scaling up impact.
 We also believe they are a way of optimizing the spending of funds that organizations receive from us.